The Impact of Shear on Disk Galaxy Star Formation Rates: Results

 Next, for all binned medians with $\beta\leq0.5$\footnote{This choice, following \citet{Suwannajak_etal_2014}, avoids the regime where $\beta$ is no longer significantly smaller than unity, where Eq.~\ref{eq:pred} is no longer a good approximation (see \S\ref{sec:intro}).}, we fit a function:

 where $\SFEorbsub{0}$ is the value of $\SFEorb$ in the flat rotation curve limit of $\beta=0$.
 The results are $\SFEorbsub{0}=0.045\pm0.002$ and $\alphaCC=0.76\pm0.16$, shown by the solid black line in Fig.~\ref{fig:general2}a.
+These fit parameters are insensitive to choices of bin width in $\beta$ and consistent with alternative, non-parametric methods for reconstructing the median trends.
 An equivalent fit in which $\alphaCC$ is fixed at 0.7, i.e., the predicted value of the shear-driven GMC collision model, is shown by the red dotted line.
 We see that the observed dependence of $\SFEorb$ versus $\beta$ agrees well with the theoretical prediction.

 Next, we repeat this analysis, but excluding the innermost 1~kpc of each galaxy (Fig.~\ref{fig:general2}b).
 These regions have the most uncertain rotation curve measurements (e.g., due to significant non-circular motions) and thus values of $\beta$.
 They may also have the largest systematic uncertainties in gas masses and SFRs.
 These excluded regions tend to have high values of $\beta$ and so the remaining data are now insufficient to measure median values for $\beta>0.4$.
 Nevertheless, the impact on the derived parameters appears minimal, with $\SFEorbsub{0}=0.045\pm0.002$ and $\alphaCC=0.73\pm0.21$.